tomasferrarisenda/backstage/README.md

 ### Next steps to deploy the new frontend service
 Ok, we now have all necessary files and directories to deploy the frontend.
 We just need the actual code.

+Run `git pull` on your machine to pull the new files.

-In the [example files directory](/example-files/) you will find necessary code for the frontend to work.
-Copy the contents of [index.html](/example-files/my-app-frontend/index.html), [index.js](/example-files/my-app-frontend/index.js) and [styles.css](/example-files/my-app-frontend/styles.css) into their respective files in [my-app/frontend](/my-app/frontend/).
+Now, in the [example files directory](/example-files/) you will find necessary code for the frontend to work.
+Copy the contents of [index.html](/example-files/my-app-frontend/index.html), [index.js](/example-files/my-app-frontend/index.js) and [styles.css](/example-files/my-app-frontend/styles.css) into their respective files inside [my-app/frontend](/my-app/frontend/).

-When done, commit the changes and this should trigger the frontend GitHub workflow, which will build the container image for the frontend and push it to DockerHub.
+When done, commit the changes and push them.
+This should trigger the frontend GitHub workflow, which will build the container image for the frontend and push it to DockerHub.

-When the workflow is done, go check your dockerhub account for the tag of the my-app-frontend image.
+When the workflow is done, go check your DockerHub account for the tag of the my-app-frontend image.

 Take the number and paste it in the [values.yaml of the frontend](/helm/my-app/frontend/values.yaml)